 What is a loan for DPLI?

-A loan for DPLI is financial assistance provided to students pursuing the Postgraduate Diploma in Education program in Malaysia.
-This loan helps cover tuition fees, living costs, and other expenses.
+A loan for DPLI is financial assistance for students in Malaysia undertaking the Postgraduate Diploma in Education programme.

-No, the PTPTN loan is not available for the DPLI program.
-DPLI students need to find other financing options such as personal loans from banks or scholarships from state foundations.
+No. PTPTN loan not available for DPLI students.
+DPLI students have to find another way of financing such as personal loan from banks or scholarships from state foundations.

 Can I use EPF withdrawal for DPLI?